 Michael completed his Juris Doctor (JD) at the University of Toronto Faculty of Law.
-He served as Chair of the Toronto Public Library Board, the largest public library system in the world, and President and co-Chair of Parkdale Community Legal Services, the largest poverty law legal clinic in Canada.
+He is currently appointed by provincial cabinet as the Chair of the Board of Directors of Ontario Parks, and by the federal cabinet as a Board Member of the National Capital Commission (NCC), the crown corporation responsible for managing most federally owned real estate and buildings in the Ottawa-Gatineau region.
+He has served as Chair of the Toronto Public Library Board, and President and co-Chair of Parkdale Community Legal Services, (Osgoode Hall’s poverty law legal clinic).
 He has also served as and as an Officer and Platoon Commander in the Canadian Forces (reserve).
-In 2017 he was appointed by the Governor General-in-Council as a Board Member of the National Capital Commission (NCC), the federal crown corporation responsible for managing most federally owned real estate and buildings in the Ottawa-Gatineau region.
 Prior to law school, he earned an HBA in Political Science from the University of Toronto and worked as Executive Assistant to a Toronto City Councillor.
 He has been awarded both the Queen’s Diamond Jubilee Medal and Golden Jubilee Medal for "outstanding service to the community and country".

 Michael is a member of the Law Society of Ontario, the Canadian Bar Association, and the Ontario Bar Association.